 But saving money isn't the same as earning money, and pure cash wins, or big wins that you can leverage into a lot of cash, can be few and far between.

 Entering sweepstakes can also be a productive use of your time when you are between jobs.
 But they shouldn't replace your job search.

 In short, sweeping is a great hobby and a source of fun and excitement.
 Having a prize show up at your front door is like Christmas in July (or April, or October).
-There are many good reasons for entering sweepstakes other than just the prizes.
+There are many good reasons for entering sweepstakes other than just winning cash.

-However, making a living entering sweepstakes is just too risky to be able to recommend it.
-Enter sweepstakes as a hobby, in your spare time or while relaxing at your computer, and enjoy the rewards without putting your family's well-being on the line.
+However, making your living by entering sweepstakes is just too risky.
+Enter sweepstakes in your spare time or while relaxing at your computer, and enjoy the rewards without putting your family's well-being on the line.